zaboople/pdfrpt/README.md

 ## PDFRpt

-I built this library because I didn't think iText - a Java PDF generation library - was very concise & straightforward for my use case.
-PDFRpt acts as a "wrapper" API for iText while still allowing one to use the underlying iText core as necessary.
+I built this library because I didn't think the popular iText library was very convenient & straightforward for my use case, which is general purpose report generation.

+PDFRpt acts as a "wrapper" API for iText, and requires no specific knowledge of iText on the part of the programmer.
+However, it still allows one to drill down to the underlying iText core to take advantage of advanced capabilities.
 Features:

+* Fast, efficient & lightweight - only 14 classes (not including iText)
-* Relative positioning (this is 3px to the right/left/top/bottom of that)
+* Relative positioning with precise alignment down to the pixel
-* Page numbering
+* Automated handling of page overflow and numbering
-* Handling of page overflow & text wrapping
+* Automatic text wrapping
-* Basic graphics, fonts, colors, etc.
-* Precise control & alignment, down to the pixel
+* Essential graphical capabilities include geometric shapes, embedded images, fonts & colors
+* Includes detailed javadocs & examples

 ### Documentation:
 [Javadoc is here](https://zaboople.github.io/javadoc/pdfrpt/overview-summary.html)

-[These tests](https://github.com/zaboople/pdfrpt/tree/master/java/org/tmotte/pdfrpt/test/report) provide some easy-to-understand examples of basic usage.
+[These tests](https://github.com/zaboople/pdfrpt/tree/master/java/org/tmotte/pdfrpt/test/report) provide some easy-to-understand, each-stands-on-its-own examples of usage.

 ### Download:
 [Download jar file binaries here](https://zaboople.github.io/downloads/pdfrpt.1.0.1.zip).
 The download includes a copy of the iText 5 jar file & javadocs.